decidim/decidim/docs/services/maps.md

 itself because one static map image may need multiple tiles to be combined into one.
-The static map image is therefore dynamically generated based on the parameters passed for the static map request (such as image dimensions and the geocoodrinates of the map image position).
+The static map image is therefore dynamically generated based on the parameters passed for the static map request (such as image dimensions and the geocoordinates of the map image position).

 The Open Street Maps community has made multiple open source [static maps image services][link-wiki-static-maps] from which you can pick